Friday, January 9, 2026

 “The submarine had passed all regular inspections,” said a company representative, “but we are cooperating fully with investigators to determine what happened.”

-As autopsies and technical investigations continue, families mourn, and the world watches.
+Rescue teams are combing the area for any missing belongings or possible evidence from the vessel.
+As autopsies and technical investigations continue, the world watches while families mourn.
 More updates are expected in the coming days.

 Leo Cruz